qbleuse/AWS-SAMUEL/Documentation/Walkthrough/Design.md

 We'll need to make function and to do it programatically.
 So in our solution, API Gateway is just here to execute the necessary [Lambdas](https://aws.amazon.com/lambda/), wich are functions that can do almost everything inside the AWS Cloud.

-As this is suppose to run locally, there will be no consideration for security, but you sould definitely look into it if you intend to ship your solution.
+As this is supposed to run locally, there will be no consideration for security, but you sould definitely look into it if you intend to ship your solution.

 3. <img src="../Media/Arch_AWS-Lambda_48.svg" alt="drawing" width="24"/> Lambdas interacting <img src="../Media/Arch_Amazon-GameLift_48.svg" alt="drawing" width="24"/> with AWS Gamelift